-- 5. Notice of intended actions. - a.
+Notice of intended actions.

+- a.
 A notice to cancel, nonrenew, increase the premium or reduce coverage under a private passenger motor vehicle insurance policy shall state the actual reason for such action.
 The notice required by § 10-4-629(2), C.R.S. shall be distinct from any other information delivered to the insured, but may be sent with other insurance documents.
-The notice shall include a statement of reasons that are clear and specific so that a person of average intelligence can understand the reasons for the insurer's decision without making further inquiry. - (1) The insurer shall clearly describe or quote its underwriting rule, policy or guideline that is the basis for the intended action. - (2) If any one individual in the household has an incident that is subject to an insurer's adverse action a notice of intended action is required to be sent for any policy that would realize an adverse impact from the intended action.
-The use of a household rating plan does not exempt an insurer from the notice requirements. - (3) A simple recitation of dates and incidents, without specific detail, is not acceptable.
-With regard to an at-fault accident, the notice shall include the driver's name, date of loss, total amount of the claim payment and a description of the loss. - (4) The requirements of this Section 5.B.5.a. apply to all policies including policies in which there is only one driver in the household. - b.
-Insurers intending to cancel, nonrenew, increase premium or reduce coverage shall prominently display the insured's right to submit a complaint to the Division.
-The following information shall be prominently displayed on the notice form: - If you have concerns regarding this intended action, you have the right to file a complaint with the Colorado Division of Insurance.
+The notice shall include a statement of reasons that are clear and specific so that a reasonable person can understand the reasons without making further inquiry.
+The insurer shall clearly describe or quote its underwriting rule, policy or guideline that is the basis for the intended action.
+A simple recitation of dates and incidents, without specific detail, is not acceptable. - b.
+Insurers intending to cancel, nonrenew, increase premium or reduce coverage shall prominently display the insured's right to submit a complaint to the Division of Insurance and the following information on the notice form: - If you have concerns regarding this intended action, you have the right to file a complaint with the Colorado Division of Insurance.
 Complaints may be submitted through the mail or electronically.
 Please contact [your producer, (agent) or the company at (phone number)], for further information. - c.
-In accordance with § 10-4-630(1), C.R.S., the insurer shall, in lieu of cancellation, nonrenewal or increase in premium, offer to continue or renew the insurance but exclude from coverage the named insured or other person whose claim experience or driving record justifies the intended action.
-This Section 5.B.5.c. is not applicable to actions taken based on adverse credit information. - d.
-The fact that an insured has submitted a complaint shall not negate the insurer's obligation under §§ 10-4-629(2) and 10-4-630, C.R.S., to offer the insured the right to exclude a household member. - e.
-For the purposes of this Section 5.B.5., a notice of intended action is not required if the increase in premium is strictly the result of an insured's voluntary enrollment in a usage based insurance rating program. - f.
+The fact that an insured has submitted a complaint shall not negate the insurer's obligation under § § 10-4-629(2) and 10-4-630, C.R.S., to offer the insured the right to exclude a household member. - d.
+For the purposes of this Section 5.B.5., a notice of intended action is not required if the increase in premium is strictly the result of an insured's voluntary enrollment in a usage based insurance rating program.
 If an increase in premium is the result of a combination of usage based insurance rating and any adverse activity that is otherwise subject to this regulation, a notice of intended action is required.